docker/docs/get-started/part2.md

 ## Share your image

 To demonstrate the portability of what we just created, let's upload our built image and run it somewhere else.
-After all, you'll need to learn how to push to registries when you want to deploy containers to production.
+After all, you need to know how to push to registries when you want to deploy containers to production.

 A registry is a collection of repositories, and a repository is a collection of